 rebuild your worth, book a free consultation todayBook Now

 Folklore says that Irish luck comes from Leprechauns.
-These elf-like creatures are said to have granted you three wishes in exchange for freedom and the opportunity to store pots of gold at the end of the rainbow.
-It is also a tradition to pinch anyone not wearing green on St Patrick’s Day.
-Apparently this is because Leprechauns are known to pinch, and if you wear green you are less likely to be spotted by them.
+The story goes that anyone who is lucky enough to catch one of these elf-like creatures will be granted three wishes in exchange for freedom and the opportunity to store pots of gold at the end of the rainbow.
+Another well known- but maybe not so well liked tradition is to pinch anyone not wearing green on St Patrick’s Day.
+This is because Leprechauns are known to pinch, and if you wear green you are less likely to be spotted by one and ultimately pinched.

 However, the luck of the Irish phrase does not come from the folklore of leprechauns but rather from the late 19th century, during the gold rush.
-Many well-known and wealthy miners at the time were Irish and it is thought this is where the reference to Irish luck first appeared.
 The actual word ‘luck’ is from the shortening of the Dutch word ‘gheluc’, which means happiness and good fortune.
+During the gold rush, many well-known and wealthy miners at the time were of Irish descent and it is believed that this is where the reference to Irish luck first began.

-How does this relate to financial planning and preparedness?
-Ultimately, like the luck of the Irish, many of us are hoping that luck with a good measure of fortune will help us in overcoming financial challenges.
-Unfortunately, we are not able to store pots of gold at the end of the rainbow like Leprechauns but we can take steps to prepare and ensure that our financial well-being is planned and considered.
+How does this Irish luck, or the general thought of luck relate to financial planning and readiness?
+Ultimately, many of us are hoping to find the luck of the Irish and gain wealth, knowledge and good fortune to aide us in overcoming financial challenges.
+Unfortunately, the likeliness of trapping a leprechaun, and finding his pots of gold at the end of the rainbow is as likely as finding Santa Clause on Christmas morning.
+However like the Leprechauns but we can take steps to prepare and ensure that our financial well-being is planned for and on track.